-For dinner we sit inside at the common area and dig into a plate of dal baht each.
+For dinner, we sit inside at the common area and dig into a plate of dal baht each.
 This along with a thermostat of tea provides the perfect dinner, supplementing the energy we have lost throughout the day.
 Dal baht is a well known well on the trail, eaten commonly by the porters and known as 24 hour power.
-Hopefully this will be true and help us out over the coming days on the Annapurna Circuit where we will increase elevation and have less oxygen.
+Hopefully, this will be true and help us out over the coming days on the Annapurna Circuit where we will increase elevation and have less oxygen.

 LIKE IT?
 PIN IT!

-Want more Nepal Inspiration?
+Want more Annapurna Circuit Inspiration?
 Check out….

 Disclaimer: This post contains affiliate links.
 So, if you click on it and purchase something, I get a small percentage at no extra cost to you.
 As always all opinions are my own and your support is much appreciated.